keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 ## Install your operating system(s)

 We are, essentially, building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.

-### Dual boot: Windows 10 & Ubuntu 16.04.1

 For my purposes I'm going to set this rig up to dual-boot between Windows 10 Pro (which will mainly be used for flashing) and Ubuntu 16.04.1 for general mining use.
 I don't plan on doing this across the board, but a dual-boot rig could be quite useful.

-#### Upgrading to Windows 10 Pro from Windows 7 Pro

-Microsoft still provides a free upgrade to Windows 10 for users of assistive technology (I in fact am, although they don't check), so it is possible to equip a machine with Windows 10 Pro for the cost of a Windows 7 Pro licence and a bit of time and patience.
-To get this to work involved:

-- buying a Win 7 Pro licence key
-- finding an OEM install ISO and making a USB installer with Rufus
-- installing and activating Win 7 Pro
-- installing Internet Explorer 11
-- downloading and running the Windows 10 upgrade tool from Microsoft
-- allowing the Windows 10 Upgrade Assistant to download and prepare the upgrade

-#### Windows 10 Pro

-#### Ubuntu 16.04.1 LTS